petitioner/HE.CNNtraining/README.md

 ### Dependencies

-On a Ubuntu cloud, our implementation requires the following libraries in order:
+In a Ubuntu cloud, our implementation requires the following libraries in order:
 * `g++`:
 ```sh
                # apt install g++